WildcatKSS/gekko-scripts/README.md

 The scripts will install and maintain the crypto trading bot Gekko and the additional strategies.

 ### Gekko-install
+This script will:
-This script will install the crypto trading bot Gekko and the additional strategie in /usr/local/lib.
+1. Install the crypto trading bot Gekko and the additional strategie in /usr/local/lib
+1. Edit crontab to run the script gekko-update.sh on a monthly basis
+1. Run the script gekko-service.sh

 Run the following commands: